dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 local logging = require("logging.logger")
 ```

 `include` and `require` are the two ways to import libraries to your script.
-The difference is that `include` doesn't require you to have the mod installed, but `require` does.
+The difference between the two is that `include` doesn't require you to have the mod installed, but `require` does.

 ## Logging

 Besides the three mods, I've also imported the logging library.
-In the last episode, I mentioned another way to do logging.
+I mentioned before another way to do logging.
 So let me show you how to create a new logger with the logging library.

 ```Lua
 ---@type mwseLogger